 But how well does it perform in the field?

-I explained in a recent review of the Klein Tools 25-Foot Double Hook Magnetic Tape Measure that I’m in the middle installing electrical service to a building that had been long-abandoned but is now part of a large revitalization project.
+I explained in a recent review of the Klein 25-ft magnetic tape measure that I’m in the middle of installing electrical service to a building that had been long abandoned but is now part of a large revitalization project.
 So there’s plenty of work to do and plenty of opportunities to use the level.